 13. Ride the Cardrona Mountain Carts

-If you’re looking for an amazing dose of adrenaline during the summer seasons, head straight for Cardrona.
+If you’re looking for an amazing dose of adrenaline during the summer season, head straight for Cardrona on the Crown Range – the road heading to Queenstown.

-These mountain carts are gravity-fuelled and don’t require any previous experience to ride.
+There, you’ll find mountain carts that are gravity-fuelled.
+Plus they don’t require any previous experience to ride.

 You’ll get access to three different tracks, the required safety gear and, of course, your alpine cart, for a full 2-hour session.